hipstermojo/paperoni/README.md

 paperoni -f links.txt --merge out.epub
 ```

-### Recommended fonts

-The styling on the EPUB files comes from the [writ.css](https://github.com/causal-agent/writ) library.
-This uses Palatino as the serif font which you can get online for free.
-However, you can use whichever serif fonts you have installed.

 ### Logging events

 Logging is disabled by default.
 This can be activated by either using the `-v` flag or `--log-to-file` flag.
 If the `--log-to-file` flag is passed the logs are sent to a file in the default Paperoni directory `.paperoni/logs` which is on your home directory.
 The `-v` flag configures the verbosity levels such that: